 - Proving Experience

 Application Costs for the C-35 License

 Can you get a Contractors License with a Felony in California?

 Having a criminal record in no way stops you from getting a C-35 License.
-I have personally helped guys with all types of criminal records obtain multiple licenses.
+Thousands of contractors get licensed each year in California despite having a criminal record.

 The key is to be honest on the application, even if the felony or misdemeanor happened years ago and even if it was expunged.

 BE 100% HONEST ON THE APPLICATION, because they will see everything anyway when you do fingerprinting.
 The CSLB handles criminal records on a case by case basis.